FredOleary/VideoBiometricsIOS/README.md

 * Frame Rate (Toggle) 30 FPS or 60 FPS
 * Frames per Heart Rate same (Numeric) Number of frames analysis sample
 * Band Pass filter.
 (Floating point) Low/High cutoff frequencies in Hz

+## Build notes
+After cloning this repositary, do the following
+* Download and build the opencv framework for IOS
+* Open the VideoBiometrics solution with XCode
+* Drag opencv2.framework from the IOS build location to top level in XCode project navigator.
+(That is, opencv2.framework should be at the same level "Products" and "Frameworks" in the XCode navigator window)